GitLiveApp/GitLive/_sections/videocalling-vscode.md

 ![Share Code](/uploads/codeshare-gitlive-options.jpg "Share Code"){:class="screenshot"}

 Selecting the GitLive option is the quickest way to start a collaboration session in your IDE.
-This means that any file you open will also open in the IDE of the other participant on the call, allowing you to edit together as you would in a google doc.
-You can even codeshare on files that aren't under source control (such as files ignored in Git) or files from outside the directory (such as external libraries’ source files).
+This means that any file the host opens will also open in the IDE of the guest, allowing you both to edit together as you would in a google doc.
+You can even codeshare on files that aren't under source control (such as files ignored in Git) or files from outside the directory (such as external libraries’ source files.

 ![Share Code](/uploads/vscode-video-call-share-code.png "Share Code"){:class="screenshot"}